Film Career Finder

 Career Description

-Screenwriters and TV Writers build the worlds we see onscreen.
+Screenwriters and TV Writers, also known as script writers, build the worlds we see onscreen.
 They create the characters we love, keep us on the edge of our seats, and write moments that we think about for days (and even years) after seeing a film or TV show that resonates.
 They’re responsible for writing the screenplays and TV scripts that Directors and their crews shoot for the screen.

 Screenwriters may be hired on assignment to write a script, or they might sell or option a spec script.
 A spec script is a screenplay a Screenwriter has written on their own with no initial monetary compensation from a production company or studio.